adityam777/DeepSpaceExoplanetHunting/README.md

 # DeepSpaceExoplanetHunting
-Neural Network implementation to predict existance of exoplanet from star flux data.
+Neural Network implementation to predict existence of exoplanet from star flux data.

 The data describe the change in flux (light intensity) of several thousand stars.
 Each star has a binary label of 2 or 1.
 2 indicated that that the star is confirmed to have at least one exoplanet in orbit; some observations are in fact multi-planet systems.